Since 1996 the Birmingham Barons have traveled back to historic Rickwood Field once a year to celebrate Birmingham's rich baseball past.

 The 2011 Rickwood Classic honored the final season of the Southern Association, 1961, as the Birmingham Barons and Chattanooga Lookouts battled down to the last days of the '61 season that ultimately resulted in a Lookouts one-game championship.
 The Barons and Lookouts wore 1961-style uniforms to honor the 1961 season.

-Hall of Fame pitcher, Gaylord Perry, will be the Classic's special guest.
+Hall of Fame pitcher, Gaylord Perry, was the Classic's special guest.

 In one of the most exciting installments of the Rickwood Classic, the Barons won 4-3 on a walk-off home run by Justin Greene in the 11th inning.